By Sherry Lutz Herrington

 Many women entrepreneurs have a mindset that they are supposed to save everyone.
 A successful female business owner I know admitted to me recently how she’d had to fight to overcome this urge.
 And, every time she turned someone down, she felt bad.
 But what a difference it made in her business when she learned that she didn’t have to accept everyone as a client.

-Women tend to fear that if they don’t take whatever comes to them, that they won’t succeed when, in fact, the opposite is true.
+Women often fear that if they don’t take whatever comes to them, that they won’t succeed.
+In fact, the opposite is true.

-If you can learn to identify your ideal client and then accept that there will be slight variations to either side of that ideal, then you won’t need to bend over backward to get every lead to fit with your ideal.
+Learn to identify your ideal client and then accept that there will be slight variations to either side of that ideal.
+Then you won’t need to bend over backward to get every lead to fit with your ideal.
 For example, let’s say your ideal client is a business earning between $200,000 and $750,000 per year.
 Then you get a lead from someone whose business makes $150,000 per year.
 Most likely, you can still find a way to assist them.
 However, if a lead comes to you and their business makes $35,000 per year, they probably aren’t a good fit.

 Shoot for your ideal client, but be realistic about who you can successfully partner with and still stay focused on what your business does best.
-What I’ve seen time and time again is, when you learn to put up boundaries around the clients that you accept, you attract more of the kind you want and you become successful more quickly.
+Learn to put up boundaries around the clients that you accept.
+Then you will attract more of the kind of clients you want, and you will become successful more quickly.

-Letting go of the fear that there won’t be enough if you don’t take every lead, no matter if they are a good fit or not, will help your business start to thrive.
+Letting go of the fear that there won’t be enough if you don’t take every lead, no matter if they are a good fit or not, will help your business thrive.

 Another area in which I see a huge difference between how men and women face their fears is pricing.